supervisely/developer-portal/getting-started/python-sdk-tutorials/spatial-labels-on-volumes.md

 ---
-description: How to create Mask 3D and Mask 2D (Bitmap) on DICOM volumes in Python
+description: How to create Mask 3D and Mask 2D (Bitmap) on volumes in Python
 ---

 # Spatial labels on volumes

 ## Introduction

-In this tutorial, you will learn how to programmatically create classes, objects, figures, its geometries for DICOM volumes and upload them to Supervisely platform.
+In this tutorial, you will learn how to programmatically create classes, objects, figures, its geometries for volumes and upload them to Supervisely platform.

 Supervisely supports different types of shapes/geometries for volume annotation: